Nursery - Willow Class.

 For Children on our express of interest list, You will be contacted by the school office the term before your child turns 3 to discuss the sessions that you require and to arrange a visit to the nursery.

-You can contact the school office at at time to add your child to the express of interest list. we allocate places in line with our admission policy.
+You can contact the school office at any time to add your child to the express of interest list. we allocate places in line with our admission policy.
 Sessions may be limited depending on availability.

-We will talk about your child’s needs and interests and enable you and your child to meet the nursery teachers and teaching assistants.
+We will talk about your child’s needs and interests and enable you and your child to meet the nursery teacher and teaching assistants.
 You will be invited for a tour of the nursery and the school.
 This is a good opportunity for us to begin to get to know your child so that we can begin their journey in our school.

 Following this we will arrange a half hour “taster visit” for you and your child come and explore the nursery provision.
 This is a great opportunity for your child to get to know us and the nursery with you there to support them.